Yves Marchand and Romain Meffre: Biography

 The nature of their subjects has also led them to document various buildings before or during renovation, such as Hôtel-Dieu in Lyon, department stores in La Samaritaine and Pantin, or the International Fair in Tripoli, Lebanon.

 Marchand and Meffre continue their longtime series on post-industrial monuments and landscapes that they started in 2002.

-In 2006 while continuing to work on their series about Detroit, Marchand and Meffre began photographing old movie theaters which either had been abandoned or had been repurposed and reused.
+In 2006, while continuing to work on their series about Detroit, Marchand and Meffre began photographing old movie theaters which either had been abandoned or had been repurposed and reused.
 The series was completed in 2021 and was published in the book Movie Theaters by Prestel.

+In 2024, following the example of other artists and photographers such as Éric Tabuchi, Louis-Cyprien Rials, Brodbeck & de Barbuat, they began experimenting with generative artificial intelligence.
+They saw in it an opportunity to stage their fascination with ruins and the anxieties of the present era by imagining an abandoned Paris, while playing on the boundary between fiction and reality and on the fear of human obsolescence in the face of the rise of AI.
+The project thus became for them a way to examine the relationships between the city, art, and, more specifically, photography, and their shared connection to the ruin and its representations.
+The title of the series, Les Ruines de Paris (published by Albin Michel in 2024), refers to the albums of the 1871 Paris Commune that were abundantly produced by photographers such as Charles Marville and Alphonse J. Liébert and their 19th-century contemporaries, often titled Les Ruines de Paris.
+Continuing this line of inquiry, they combined the AI-generated images with antique stereoscopes.